 Meshing old with new, this bustling city will keep you spellbound as you explore the sprawling metropolis.
-The city of Delhi has two parts: the rambling narrow streets of Old Delhi developed by the Mughals, and the modern and well-organised neighbourhoods of New Delhi designed by British colonial rulers.
+The city of Delhi has two parts: the rambling narrow streets of Old Delhi developed by the Mughals, and the modern and well-organised neighbourhoods of New Delhi designed by British colonial rulers (visit our guide to New Delhi).

 In Old Delhi, you can explore what was once the capital of the Islamic Mughal Empire, and what is still very much the pulsating heart of Delhi.
 Old Delhi was founded back in 1639 after Shah Jahan – the emperor who commissioned the majestic Taj Mahal – moved the Mughal capital from Agra to Delhi.